-The Barcelona area transportation system is organized in 6 zones and based on how far you would like to travel (only Barcelona’s central areas or further small town).
+The Barcelona transportation system is organized in 6 zones and are based on how far you would like to travel (only Barcelona’s central areas or further small towns).
 The ticket prices will vary depending on the zones.

 Best ticket prices: T-Casual or T-Usual Cards

 Ticket cost: 11.35€

 Other details: The ticket will last for 10 rides, and can be used across 3 transpotation methods, but it can only be used by one person at a time.

 If you are planning to use the metro every day or even a couple of times a day, you might want to get the so-called T-jove option.
 This is a personalized metro card for people under the age of 25.
 The ticket is valid for 90 days from the first validation and you can use it for an unlimited number of journeys for metro, trains, buses, trams, etc.